raigarvit474/client-sphere/docs/GOOGLE_OAUTH_SETUP.md

 3. **Configure the consent screen:**
    - Choose "External" for user type
    - Fill in the required information:
-     - App name: "NextJS CRM"
+     - App name: "Client Sphere"
      - User support email: Your email
      - Developer contact information: Your email
    - Save and continue through the scopes (no changes needed)